In this blog, 14 creative leaders discuss the importance of graphic design as they serve as our front liners in saving businesses.

 They did this rapidly, and consistently throughout Australia to ensure unity and guidance within our country.
 It was critical graphic designers understood what to communicate and what not to communicate—a fine line between misguidance and causing confusion.

-Long regarded as a ‘non-essential’ discipline, I truly hope that graphic design becomes more recognised for its critical nature.
+Long regarded as a ‘non-essential’ discipline, I truly hope that graphic design becomes more recognized for its critical nature.
 Graphic design creates a unified language to help us understand more deeply and more critically.

 I found my clients in 2020 to be a unique breed of people.
 They were willing to try new things; open-minded and despite the pessimistic state of the economy—were excited to be diving into passions.”